Last Updated on

 There is some truth to that.
 They don’t work if you choose the wrong course!

-Korean is a fun language to learn with fun and interesting words, so we don’t want to see you go down that road.
+Korean is full of fun and interesting words, so we don’t want to see you go down that road.

 Instead, we’ll give you the breakdown of what Korean lessons are like, what you should look for, and what you can expect.